Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: SDPs in numerical experiments

 \subsection{State verification}

-In Fig.~\ref{fig:Entcost} (d), we compute three upper bounds on the maximum parameter $q(\phi,\tau)$ to deterministically implement a state verification of $\phi$ by SEP channels with a resource state $\ket{\tau}$, given in Eq.~\eqref{eq:SEPoptveri} and Eq.~\eqref{eq:SEPoptveriMFLE}.
-Each upper bounds are computed by solving the following SDPs: \begin{itemize} \item \textbf{PPT + MFLE}:
+In Fig.~\ref{fig:Entcost} (d), we compute three upper bounds on the maximum parameter $q(\phi,\tau)$ to deterministically implement a state verification of $\phi$ by SEP channels with a resource state $\ket{\tau}$, given in Eq.~\eqref{eq:SEPoptveri} and Eq.~\eqref{eq:SEPoptveriMFLC}.
+Each upper bound is computed by solving the following SDPs: \begin{itemize} \item \textbf{PPT + MFLC}:

 where $\pp$ is defined in Section~\ref{sec:verification}.

 \item \textbf{PPT (DPS 1st Lv.)}:

 where $\hat{\ww}$ is defined in Section~\ref{sec:verification}.